-Open your homes to international students as they adapt to the lifestyle and demands of Canadian student life by becoming a Homestay family.
-It’s a great way learn about other cultures and give back to the community.
+Open your home to international students as they adapt to the lifestyle of a Canadian student by becoming a Homestay family.
+It’s a great way to learn about other cultures and give back to the community.

 International students come from all over the world to learn English through ESL Services at Brock University.
-Students attend 5 hours of English classes daily to learn reading, writing, grammar, speaking and listening skills.
-Programs are 14 weeks in length and start in January, May and September.
+Students attend English classes daily to learn reading, writing, speaking and listening skills.
+Programs are 13 weeks in length and start in January, May and September.
 Shorter programs are also offered throughout the year.

-If you live on or near a bus route in the St. Catharines or Thorold area and are interested in becoming involved in this program, please complete the application below.
+If you live in the St. Catharines or Thorold area and are interested in becoming involved in this program, please complete the application below.

 - Providing students with a friendly, comfortable, and clean environment conducive to learning English.

-- Ensure that dinnertime is spent as a family.
-An evening meal will be prepared and left if the family is not home or if the student comes home late from school; however, this should not in any case become the “norm”.
+- Ensuring that dinnertime is spent together.
+An evening meal will be prepared and left if the family is not home or if the student comes home late from school; however, this should not in any case become the “norm.”